QuantEcon/lecture-python-intro/lectures/commod_price.md

 $$ (eq:pmco)

-We also require that the market clears in each period.
+We also require that the market clears, with supply equaling demand in each period.

 We assume that consumers generate demand quantity $D(p)$ corresponding to price $p$.